Information collected on our sites and applications is stored in the United States; therefore, your information may become subject to U.S. law.

 - Advertising: We use non-identifiable information about you to show you advertising.

 Some cookies will remain on your computer after you have left our site.
 Security cookies will remain for 60 days after your last visit.
-Poll response cookies will remain for 90 days, and Monster cookies relating to advertisements and site notices will remain for up to two years.
+Poll response cookies will remain for 90 days, and Monster cookies relating to advertisements and site notices will remain for up to two years, unless you choose to delete them.

 We also allow other companies to display advertisements to you while you are using our sites and applications.
 Because your web browser must request these advertisements from the other companies’ servers, these companies can view, edit or set their own cookies, just as if you had requested a web page from their site.
 Monster has no control over, and is not responsible for, the practices of those third party advertisers.
 The data stored in these cookies is anonymous and the information is not linked to your personally identifiable information without your permission.
 The cookies placed by our third party ad servers will remain on your computer after you have left our site for up to 20 years unless you choose to delete them.

-Monster uses several third parties to help provide analytics services and to serve advertisements, including DoubleClick, Atlas Solutions and Omniture.
-Click here to see a list of many of the companies that Monster works with in connection with serving personalized ads.
+Advertising Opt Out: Monster uses several third parties to help provide analytics and to serve advertisements, including DoubleClick, Atlas Solutions and Omniture.
 You can opt out of third party cookies by setting your browser to decline cookies.
 Otherwise, if you do not wish to allow your session visitation information on our sites to be aggregated and analyzed by Omniture, or used by Omniture to tailor dynamic content to your specific interests, you may utilize the following opt out mechanism: www.omniture.com/en/privacy/policy#optout.
+Monster does not respond to web browser do not track signals.
+Click here to see a list of many of the companies that Monster works with in connection with serving personalized ads.
+You can opt out of targeted advertising from networks Monster works with by clicking here, or if located in the European Union by clicking here, and from ad networks participating in the NAI here.

 Please note if you delete your browser cookies, your opt-out cookie will also be deleted.
 Additionally, if you change computers or web browsers, you will need to opt out again.